knovyshny/CgmUser/Readme.md

 ## Java Version

-Application was written and tested with Java 18 ( OpenJDK ) But because I used only some of new Java feaures like
+Application was written and tested with Java 18 ( OpenJDK ) But because I used only some of new Java features like

 ```cs